Ahrar al-Sharqiya: Relationship with other groups

 The group has participated in Turkish led operations against YPG but has come into conflict with groups it allied with in these operations over things such as the distribution of captured equipment and property.
 Such cases arose in Al-Bab, Al-Rai and Jarabulus in 2016 and again in Afrin city in 2018.
 On 6 November 2018, the group reportedly clashed with Jaysh al-Islam in Afrin.
 However, after the clashes between Ahrar al-Sharqiya and Jaysh al-Islam, the two groups released a joint statement apologizing to each other for the violence and agreed to resolve disputes in court and avoid armed confrontations.
+Abu Hatem Shaqra, one of its commanders, lived in Turkey and studied and graduated from the Artuklu University in Mardin.
+Shaqra received an award from the Turkish backed administration in Syria in February 2019.
+According to the US State Department, many former ISIS members are part of the group.

+Sanctions

+The group was sanctioned by the United States State Department in 2021.